jkkummerfeld/website-source/content/post/2017-10-20_OnlyAttention.md

 ![Google Attention Network](/img/post/google-attention.png)

-There a few ideas being brought together here:
+There are a few ideas being brought together here:

 - *Positional encoding*, which is a vector of the same length as the word representation, but that depends only on the position in the input.
 Here they use $f(pos, dim) = sin(pos / 10000^{2 dim / d_w})$ for even dimensions and the cosine equivalent for odd dimensions (where $d_w$ is the number of dimensions.
 - *Multi-head attention*, where rather than running attention once on the full vector, multiple linear transforms are applied to get smaller vectors.